alexa-js/alexa-app/README.md

 ## History

+- 2.3.0 - Jan 8, 2016
+  - Added "numbered" to the depencies list in package.json

 - 2.3.0 - Jan 4, 2016
   - Added support for SSML
   - Added .linkAccount() method to return Link Account card